Cake Troubleshooting Guide

 1. Level the cake layers with a serrated knife.
 It makes it way easier to assemble a layer cake and help prevent air from getting trapped between the cake layers and escaping through the frosting later.

 2. Make sure your frosting is the right consistency.
 It can get pushed out between the cake layers as they settle if it’s too thin.
-Next time you make frosting either add more powdered sugar or use less milk/heavy cream.
+Next time you make frosting, either add more powdered sugar or use less milk/heavy cream.
 If you’re not sure what consistency you’re looking for, you can check out this detailed post on frosting consistency.

-3. After leveling and filling your cake, let it settle for a couple hours or preferably overnight before adding your second layer of frosting.
+3. After leveling and filling your cake, let it settle for a couple of hours or preferably overnight before adding your second layer of frosting.

 Why is my frosting cracking on my cake?